olivierphi/devblog/docs/2022/07-22---from-scratch-to-online-in-production-in-a-single-day-with-django-part-2.md

      The 3rd (and last) article of this series will be a quick one, about how I hosted this app - for free :v: - at the end of that single day of work.

-     I might also share a bit about the "code quality" tools I've used, in case it could be useful to anyone :slight_smile:

 ## Acknowledgements

 Thank you so much HackSoft for your [Django Styleguide](https://github.com/HackSoftware/Django-Styleguide#services)! :green_heart: